 Tips and tricks

-This page lists features, hacks and nuances, which might be handy, or non-obvious, or both.
+This page lists features, hacks, and nuances that may be handy, non-obvious, or both.

 Warnings

-While playback, Helio may sometimes draw red or yellow vertical warning lines:
+During playback, the sequencer may sometimes draw red or yellow vertical warning lines:

 -